ModeEffect/debug-info/readme.txt

 == Changelog ==
 = 1.3.8 =
+* Moved plugin menu from under Dashboard to under Tools.
 * Removed unnecessary links from report page.
 * Updated code to better best practices.
 * Updated active plugin list to list plugin name, and not the file path.